University of Washington station

-University of Washington station is a light rail station on the University of Washington campus in Seattle, Washington, United States.
+University of Washington is a light rail station on the University of Washington campus in Seattle, Washington, United States.
 The station is served by the 1 Line of Sound Transit's Link light rail system, which connects Northgate, Downtown Seattle, and Seattle–Tacoma International Airport.
 University of Washington station is at the intersection of Montlake Boulevard Northeast and Northeast Pacific Street, adjacent to Husky Stadium and the University of Washington Medical Center.

 The station consists of an underground island platform connected to a surface entrance by elevators and escalators.
 A pedestrian bridge over Montlake Boulevard connects the station to the University of Washington campus and the Burke-Gilman Trail.
 University of Washington station was built as part of the University Link Extension, which began construction in 2009 and opened on March 19, 2016.
 The station was the northern terminus of the 1 Line until the opening of the Northgate Link Extension on October 2, 2021.

 Light rail trains serve the station twenty hours a day on most days; the headway between trains is six minutes during peak periods with reduced frequency at other times.
 The station is served by a major bus hub; King County Metro and Sound Transit Express bus routes connect the University District to the Eastside region.